nilovelez/apsc-crop/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-This version includes real-time calculation, improved styling, and performance optimizations.
+This version includes code normalization and improved naming conventions for better compatibility with other plugins.